jacobvarner/100-days-of-code/r1-log.md

 ### R1D89

 After a few days of a break due to a very busy week and getting burned out on the freeCodeCamp projects, I finally made it back to my project.
 I ended up switching to Mongoose for the database and then finishing the post route which creates an issue on a project.

+### R1D90

+I completed the functionailty for the PUT, GET, and DELETE routes.
+I then fixed the wording in my code and tests in order to make sure all 11 tests were passsing.
+This completes my Issue Tracker project.